 The Government introduced the use of objective indicators in the 2013-14 Budget Paper No. 3 Service Delivery (BP3) to provide information on progress in the achievement of objectives.
-The government also made a commitment in BP3 to report progress figures in each department's annual report.
+The Government also made a commitment in BP3 to report progress figures in each department's annual report.

 In this section, departments should communicate the performance story for each departmental objective based on the indicator information over time (minimum four years).
-Although not mandatory, developing a baseline and medium-term target/standard for the indicators would facilitate communicating performance progress.
+Developing a baseline and medium-term target/standard for the indicators facilitates communicating performance progress.
 In some instances, appropriate graphical representation of this information would potentially enhance performance reporting, for example:

-In 2019-20, there were a total of 60 000 Victorians being serviced by the Department.
+In 2020-21, there were a total of 60 000 Victorians being serviced by the Department.
 The number of Victorians using these services has decreased by 14 per cent from 70 000 over the past four years (see Figure 1).

-In 2019-20, 61 per cent of clients were satisfied with the level of services provided.
-This result was above the national average of 60 per cent and represented a 2.2 per cent increase from 2018-19.
+In 2020-21, 61 per cent of clients were satisfied with the level of services provided.
+This result was above the national average of 60 per cent and represented a 2.2 per cent increase from 2019-20.
 There has been minimal variation in satisfaction levels over the four years (see Figure 2).